grai-io/grai-core/README.md

 - Get alerts in your CI/CD workflows whenever changes to a production system will impact your warehouse or dbt projects with [GitHub Actions](https://github.com/grai-io/grai-actions-server).
 - Self host the project or run it in the [Grai Cloud](https://app.grai.io) for free.

-## Community Roadmap

-We want your input about what is important, for that, add your votes using the 👍 reaction:

-    Top Feature Requests
-    Documentation Requests
-    Top Bugs
-    Top Questions

 ### Connectors